I received a sobering comment the other day…

 - Rent instead of buy.
 Remember those websites to rent your stuff out online?
 Well you can use them to rent other people’s things occasionally instead of buying stuff.
 Instead of buying a $400 snowboard that you only use twice, rent one for $30 each time you go.

 - Move homes.
 If you have a lengthy commute to your workplace, consider moving closer to where you work and reducing transport costs.
 If you work remotely full-time, you could move to a lower cost of living area without harming your job status.
+(Millennial Money keeps an updated list of the best online jobs that pay well here, as well as best online jobs for teens!)

 - Learn to negotiate.
 One of the most valuable skills in saving money is negotiation.
 Sometimes even just asking the awkward question “Do you have any discounts available?” opens negotiations you wouldn’t have known about otherwise.